Merkleize/matt/FAQ.md

 Of course, it is still important that fraud proofs *can* be brought and completed on chain if needed.

-A ballpark estimate based on a current, unoptimized implementation suggests that a MATT fraud proof will never require more than 15000 vbytes (for a computation with 2^32 = 4 billion steps!), and it's reasonable to expect that, in practice, the total size would rarely go beyond a few thousands.
+A ballpark estimate based on a current, unoptimized implementation suggests that a MATT fraud proof will never require more than 15000 vbytes (for a computation with 2^32 = 4 billion steps!), and it's reasonable to expect that, in practice, the total size would rarely go beyond a few thousands vbytes.

 ### Could future upgrades of bitcoin Script make fraud proofs unnecessary?